 Difference between Men and Women

-We often witness that the courage factor in women superceding that of men.
+We often witness that the courage factor in women superseding that of men.
 This is accurate from the view of psychology.
 While, it is commonly thought the other way round, from the perspective of philosophy, men are dominated by the moon and women by the fire element.

 Men have veerya (shukra-ansh) with the moon (soma) dominating them.
 Women have rajodharma (menstruation), with fire (agni) dominating them.
 Thus, women can be more courageous compared to men who are more soumya (placid).